objcio/articles/2014-08-02-testing-bad-practices.md

 In case that your class has more than one constructor consider it a smell.
 Your class may be doing to much.
-Try to split it in smaller classes but if there is a legitimate reason for your class to have multiple constructors just follow the same piece of advise, make sure you test the public API of that class constructing it in different ways, in this case, using every constructors. (i.e. when this class is in this initial state, it behaves like this.
+Try to split it in smaller classes but if there is a legitimate reason for your class to have multiple constructors just follow the same piece of advice, make sure you test the public API of that class constructing it in different ways, in this case, using every constructors. (i.e. when this class is in this initial state, it behaves like this.
 When it's in this other initial state it behaves like that).

+## Conclusion

+Writing tests is an investment – we need to put time in the form of writing and maintaining them.
+The only way to justify such investment is because we expect to get that time back.
+Coupling tests to implementation details will reduce the amount of value that our tests will provide, making that investment less worthwhile or even worthless in some cases.

+When writing tests step back and ask yourself if those tests will maximize the outcome of your investment by checking if your tests could fail or pass for the wrong reason, either when refactoring or when changing the behavior of the system.